J1A.com

 Intensifying support to earthquake–hit Myanmar, the World Health Organization (WHO) has provided nearly 100 tons of medicines, medical devices and tents so far, and is assisting in coordination and deployment of emergency medical teams on the ground to meet the growing and evolving health needs of the nearly 12.9 million people in need of humanitarian health assistance.Photo credit - WHO ...

-Prehospital Toolkit - World Health Organization (WHO)
+Emergency medical teams - World Health Organization (WHO)

 Privacy Policy